13 May 38 ways to help your child be more enterprising

 27. Take them to your place of work

 Real-life context is great for children.
-Seeing a work environment and business first-hand provides great insight and should inspire them to think about their career, the lifestyle they’d like and maybe the business they’d like to own!
+Seeing a work environment and business first-hand provides great insight and should inspire them to think about their career, the lifestyle they’d like and maybe a business of their own they’d like to start!

 28. Explain what you or the company or organisation you work in does